 Things to do in Porvoo Finland on a Day Trip

 The first thing to do is to decide how you are getting to Porvoo and how much time you plan to have in the town.
 Your time may be limited by a bus or boat schedule, or if you are driving yourself you can linger as long as you wish.
-The following are recommendations for those who are wanting to explore on a day trip with limited time, but for those wanting to see more, check out the wonderful Visit Porvoo website for more things to do.
-If you decide to stay overnight (recommended if you really want to explore the town or spend time in the archipelago), there are a lot of Porvoo lodging options available.
+The following are recommendations for those who are wanting to explore on a day trip with limited time, but for those wanting to see more, check out the Visit Porvoo website for more things to do.
+You can also stop by th Porvoo City Tourist Office located at Läntinen Aleksanterinkatu 1 06100 Porvoo, call them at +358 40 489 9801 or email them at [email protected]

 Walk Around the Historical Old Town

 Porvoo is considered one of the most picturesque small towns in Finland and a stroll through its historic Old Town is the one must-do on a day trip here.
 We visited in January on a cloudy winter day, but even so you can see that Porvoo is still quite pretty.
 We can only imagine what it would like on a clear sunny day!
 Porvoo is quite compact, especially the Old Town area, so this is easy to do on your own as a self-guided tour.
-You can pick up a free map and some brochures from the Porvoo City Tourist Office or print or download them online.
+You can pick up a free map and some brochures from the Porvoo City Tourist Office or print or download them on their website.
 You can also do a guided walking tour of Porvoo as we did to learn more about the history of the Old Town sites before exploring on your own.
-Guided group tours depart each afternoon in the summer, but otherwise private tours and non-summer tours can be booked in advance of your trip.
+Guided group tours depart each afternoon in the summer, but otherwise private tours and non-summer tours can be booked in advance of your trip (contact the tourist office for more information).
 Here are a few of the highlights from our walking tour:

 The Porvoo Cathedral is an Evangelical Lutheran Church built in the 15th century, with some parts dating back to the 13th century making it one of the oldest churches in Finland.
 There has been a church on this site since the 11th century.
 This church serves as the seat of the Diocese of Borgå, Finland’s Swedish-speaking diocese.
 It was here that the Diet of Porvoo was signed in 1809, which was when Finland became a Grand Principality of Russia, rather than being ruled by Sweden.
 This was a key event on the road to Finnish independence, which finally happened in 1917.
 There have been a number of events that have threatened or damaged the church over the year, with the most recent disaster being a case of arson in 2006, when the entire roof was burned and destroyed.
 The church is still active and it is free to visit when open.